photosynthesis-team/piq/README.md

 ### Overview

-*PhotoSynthesis.Metrics* helps you to concentrate on your experiments without the boilerplate code.
+*PyTorch Image Quality* helps you to concentrate on your experiments without the boilerplate code.
 The library contains a set of measures and metrics that is constantly getting extended.
 For measures/metrics that can be used as loss functions, corresponding PyTorch modules are implemented.